flaxandteal/arches-rbac-permissions/arches_rbac_permissions/README.md

 Enter a chosen username (e.g. `ianm`), email (e.g. `ianm@example.com`) and password (e.g. `Pass1234$`).

 When you submit, you should see an email in your log window with a URL.
 Copy this.
-It will look something like:
+It will look something like (but different to):

                <p><a href="http://localhost:8000/person-confirm-signup?link=uaWIU1ns7uQXDBNFXCo2U6KZ%2FEj7LgV0qIG8cgwNIPTmxjPnyy5xOLFm3xbrgUH0uoshWGbOV3OU8AK8ieXIMPW1ZgcEXr4jwFI12FdOHyJBSZCFo2c756xppZiQpeHsW9T%2BIgjcTgPdFZ%2FTApiafH8JSLq45Y3%2F7uN4klNEDfgH%2Fu9UF3AeBAHXJ6XGHzmcai6hmZg%2BR67%2F1JWXaaHdsmsZuduKWAEFMdxUUdYnQTNQL%2FSi7HNJaNvDKtIg0onV8CbC7J2TtcT54GlZ0TVvY7ZjGkzF2OcLvon2Hu9lk42Xpty4%2BbbI5fvGf3GE3yDRDLPExce7VGOLxBRDh9JMKYjMPCYS2SMT6Xs5s5ZjJ7hsVAxSSOOQiwxeOa8uP7wW">Signup for Arches</a></p>

-Copy and paste it to your private browsing window.
+Copy and paste it to your _private_ browsing window.
 It should confirm your account is now active.

 When you sign in, you should have an unprivileged account.
 Return [to search](http://localhost:8000/search?paging-filter=1&tiles=true).
-You should see one book, `Rivers of God`.
+You should see one book, `River of Gods`.

-### TODO - why is the signup giving a provisional edit for user account?
+#### Creating a Logical Set

+Complete the task above.
+Return to the admin user and go to Search.

+From the Advanced Search, pick Person &rarr; Names and set the value to `Ian`.
+You should see two entries, Ian C. Esslemont and Ian McDonald.
+Set the Lifecycle State to `Active (Standard)`.
+You should see no entries.

+Click the Bookmark icon - third from right, under the logout button.
+Enter the text "Active People with IAN in their name" into `Enter name for search` and click Save.
+You should see a message "Saved".

+Create a new resource - a Logical Set - from the Add New Resource toolbar menu.
+Make the Title, "Ians" and when you go to Member Definition, you should see an option to "Copy from your saved search: Active People with IAN in their name".
+On selecting this, you will see a warning that your search, in becoming an inclusion rule, will be visible to other users of the Logical Set.
+Click OK, then Add.

+Edit the [Ian McDonald's Team](http://localhost:8000/resource/eba96b33-603b-4c4e-aaba-8e964a3b6d57) group, and add a new Permission: to Object `Ians`, with Action `Reading`.

+If you return to the unprivileged user (Ian McDonald) in your private browsing, then you should see no change.
+Only the `River of Gods` is visible, unless you changed other permissions.

+Back in the admin account, edit [Ian C. Esslemont](http://localhost:8000/resource/b647bd9a-15f9-48c6-800c-4496fd8269d6) and click `Make Active`.
+If you check your private browsing window, and update the search, perhaps by resorting, you should see Ian C. Esslemont appearing in the list.
+Do the same with [Ian McDonald](http://localhost:8000/resource/44dd85c1-0132-44e3-b248-50f6b6d6f3d2) himself.
+With ~5s, you should see his record has been added to the available items in his list.

 ### Acknowledgements